zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

         <for all free blocks in our reserved memory, cudaFree them>
     }

-Since `cudaFree` synchronizes the device, this process is very expensive, so we use this time to also free any of the cross stream blocks we were waiting for as well.
+Since `cudaFree` synchronizes the device, this process is inefficient, so we use this time to also free any of the cross stream blocks we were waiting for as well.

 At this point if we are out of memory, we raise an `OutOfMemoryError` exception (the OOM statistic).
 Under some circumstance, it might be the case that there is enough memory in the system to continue but we cannot free it.
 For instance, if there is a small tensor allocated in a big block of memory, we cannot free that block, wasting the rest of the block.